 Once all the gemstones and diamonds have been set, the cast is then worked on and buffed to make it shiny and glossy.
 Quality checkers inspected the jewellery for uneven polishing to ensure that they are not over or under polished.

 To bring out that inerasable gloss and sparkle, your jewellery is placed in a rhodium bath for a few minutes.
 This plating also helps to protect your jewellery from daily wear.
 Quality checks are carried out again to ensure that the jewellery has been evenly plated.

 Have you noticed that your jewellery is passed through stringent quality checks after every process?
 We do this is to ensure that we deliver supreme quality diamond jewellery that captures your wildest imagination.

 STEP 6: Certification

 BIS is a national standards organisation in India, who certifies the authenticity of the metal, and ensures that your jewellery conforms to its standards.
-And EGL is an international gemological laboratory that certifies the quality of the diamonds that have been set into your jewellery.

 STEP 7: Packaging

-Your jewellery is then packaged in a velvet pouch, and along with the certification and insurance is placed into our signature wooden box.
+Your jewellery is then packaged in a velvet pouch, and along with the certification and is placed into our signature wooden box.
 It is then securely wrapped and placed in our tamper proof envelope.